 That was about mobility issues.
 Passengers may even have hearing, visual, or any other impairment.
 For the convenience of such passengers, Air France has facilities to assist them as well, ensuring they have a seamless and comfortable journey.

-Passengers are advised to request assistance during booking and at least 48 hours before departure.
-Magnetic hearing loops are available at many airport service counters.
-Onboard, trained cabin crew, including some fluent in French Sign Language, are ready to assist.
+Passengers are advised to request assistance during booking and at least 48 hours prior to their scheduled departure.
+Travelers will find magnetic hearing loops available at many airports.
+Apart from this, the trained cabin crew members on board also communicate with the passengers in French Sign Language.

 Travelers with vision loss receive guided assistance for check-in, boarding, and baggage claim.
 Onboard, crew members assist with orientation and safety instructions, with Braille materials available.

 Long-haul flights offer audiobooks and high-contrast entertainment subtitles, while the Air France Press app supports accessible digital reading.
-When served meals in the flight don’t hesitate to ask about the description of the food available on your meal tray.
+When served meals on the flight, don’t hesitate to ask about the description of the food available on your meal tray.

-If a passenger can follow instructions and adhere to safety protocols, they can travel alone while having cognitive or psychological disabilities.
-However, it is highly suggested that people with severe disorientation (such as those suffering from Alzheimer’s disease) go with a partner due to the complexity and stress of flying.
+Your partner airlines allow travelrs with any kind of mental or cognitive disability to travel onboard if they follow the instructions and adhere to the airline’s safety protocols.
+However, it is highly suggested that people with severe disorders (such as those suffering from Alzheimer’s disease) go with a partner due to the complexity and stress of flying.

 Airport assistance covers movement through check-in, boarding, connections, and baggage claim.
 Although Air France cabin crew are trained to assist these passengers, they do not offer personal care services like helping clients use the restroom or giving medication.

-Air France can supply therapeutic oxygen on board for a fee, using compact Wenoll kits.
+Air France provides therapeutic oxygen on board to passengers with respiratory disabilities for a fee.
+They offer Portable Oxygen Concentrators (POCs) to travelers and ensure that they do not find any inconvenience during the flight.
 Requests must be made during booking and at least 48 hours before departure.
 Alternatively, passengers may bring approved portable oxygen concentrators with sufficient battery power (1.5x the flight duration), though in-flight power outlets cannot be used for these devices.

 While personal gaseous oxygen tanks may be brought into the cabin under strict size and safety limitations, they cannot be used in flight or stored in the hold.
 You won’t have to furnish any medical certificate unless your oxygen requirement doesn’t surpass 2.8 liters/ minute.
 If you require more oxygen, alternative arrangements may be made.
 However, you have to show your medical certificate for the same.

-Air France offers basic onboard assistance, such as adjusting oxygen masks and fastening seat belts, to passengers who are paralyzed or missing both arms.
+Air France offers basic onboard assistance to passengers who are paralyzed or missing both arms.
 However, help with eating, taking medication, or using the restroom is not included in this support.
 Passengers must be capable of handling simple in-flight duties on their own to guarantee comfort and safety.
-In such cases, traveling with a companion will help and lessen inconvenience.
+In such cases, traveling with a companion will help and lessen the inconvenience.

-• Traveling with a Body Brace or Brace Seat:
+1. Traveling with a Body Brace or Brace Seat

 Air France allows trained service dogs in the cabin free of charge, provided they meet international and destination-specific requirements.
-The dog must:
+The dog must be:-

-• Be ready to wear a muzzle if needed
+- Ready to wear a muzzle if needed.

 A copy of the dog’s passport, training certification, and medical records must be submitted at least 48 hours in advance (96 hours for the UK or UAE).
 Additional documents from the CDC and the Department of Transportation are needed for travel within the United States.
 In addition, dogs must be at least six months old and microchipped.